 If you are on pre-conception or pre-natal care, your prescription expires when you conceive or give birth, respectively.

 These time limits are required in order to ensure that your products remain appropriate for you.
-There are certain supplements such as probiotics that I am happy to supply indefinitely, I will let you know if your products come into this category.
+There are certain supplements such as broccoli sprout powder that I am happy to supply indefinitely, I will let you know if your products come into this category.

 To order supplements please advise of the exact brand and product name and bottle size you require.